bbgvisualjournalist/circumventing-censorship/README.md

 ### To do list ###

 * Make sure DNS is set up for RTL
+* Replace missing photos
-* Update the navbar for translations
+* Make navbar flip in RTL
 * Only include the initial drop cap on languages that need/want it.
 * Clean up the code (extraneous fragments and references to epubs/epub files)
 * Clean up the SASS/CSS